Frequently Asked Questions

-What's the difference between First Study Music Technology and the BSc Music Technology?
+What's the difference between BMus Music Technology and the BSc Music Technology?

 The BSc (Hons) Music Technology course is co-delivered with the Faculty of Computing, Engineering and the Built Environment (CEBE), and has a lot of significantly technical content.
 The BMus (Hons) and MMus programmes by contrast involve a lot more musical study, as well as having the benefit of weekly one-to-one lessons.
 Look carefully at both programmes and decide which is most appropriate for your interests.

 Do BSc Music Technology and BMus Music Technology share course content at all?